genplanning/generative_planning/inpainting/README.md

 ## More Training/Test Details
 - Flags: see `options/train_options.py` and `options/base_options.py` for all the training flags; see `options/test_options.py` and `options/base_options.py` for all the test flags.
-- Instance map: we take in both label maps and instance maps as input.
-If you don't want to use instance maps, please specify the flag `--no_instance`.

 ## Acknowledgments